Industry Satellite Symposia

 • Identify potentially eligible patients for ongoing clinical trials evaluating novel post-CRT treatment approaches

-Target Audience: This educational activity is directed toward medical oncologists, radiation oncologists, head & neck surgery/ENT, speech-language pathologists, NPs/PAs, nurses, pharmacists, and other HCPs involved in the treatment and management of LA-HNSCC.
+Target Audience: This educational activity is directed toward medical oncologists, radiation oncologists, head and neck surgery/ENT, speech-language pathologists, NPs/PAs, nurses, pharmacists, and other HCPs involved in the treatment and management of LA-HNSCC.

 Program Agenda